Sl-Alex/CppLearn/README.md

 1. Arithmetic operations ( + - * / % )
 2. Calculation of the sum of all digits in the number

+## Lecture 2 (loops)

+###calc_loop
+User can input as many numbers as he wants.
+Zero means the end of the input.
+SW calculates sum, maximum number, minimum number, amount of the positive numbers, amount of the even numbers User can choose, which loop style (while, do_while, for) to use.

+###calculator
+Very simple calculator.

+###power
+Calculates the power of the number in the most efficient way;